Who we are

 When someone reports a fire, both Wolfgang and Sims respond to the call.
 They are in charge of the command center constantly monitoring the fire.
 They oversee the operation, making certain the firefighters and equipment are in the right place to fight the fire.

-Fire Inspector Gary Bowman
+Fire Inspector Jason Bowman

-Fire Inspector Gary Bowman inspects existing commercial buildings within the city on an annual basis, including businesses, churches, Cooper Elementary School, health-care facilities and others.
+Fire Inspector Jason Bowman inspects existing commercial buildings within the city on an annual basis, including businesses, churches, Cooper Elementary School, health-care facilities and others.
 In addition, he ensures new construction of commercial buildings adheres to regulations stated within the city’s adopted fire code.

 In 2014, the city adopted the 2012 edition of the Arkansas Fire Prevention Code, a statewide mandate of fire safety regulations.